hmcts/ccpay-bulkscanning-app/README.md

 ## What's inside

-The template is a working application with a minimal setup.
+The api is a working application with a setup.
 It contains:
- * application skeleton
+ * application
  * setup script to prepare project
  * common plugins and libraries
  * docker setup